gravitational/gravity/docs/4.x/cluster.md

     accept traffic otherwise destined for other interfaces

-!!! tip "Default hairpin mode":
+!!! tip "Default hairpin mode"
     For 4.x, the default value for `systemOptions.kubelet.hairpinMode` is `hairpin-veth`.
     For 5.x, the default value for `systemOptions.kubelet.hairpinMode` is `promiscuous-bridge`.

-!!! tip "Kernel module":
+!!! tip "Kernel module"
     In "promiscuous-bridge" mode, the nodes require a kernel module called `ebtable_filter` to manage ebtable rules, see [Kernel Modules](/requirements/#kernel-modules) for details.